Dacia Duster Review 2024

 "This Duster pulls off the difficult balancing act of appearing rugged and utilitarian while also looking surprisingly stylish in a cabin that works very well."

-Dacia has done a very good job of disguising most of the bits that are shared with parent company Renault inside the Duster, especially in the higher trim models.
-As a result, the 7-inch digital dash in all but the base trim looks crisp and right up to date, though it's not as configurable as those in some rivals.
+Dacia has done a very good job of disguising most of the Duster's bits that are shared with parent company Renault, especially in the higher trim models.
+As a result, the seven-inch digital dash that's standard in all but the base trim looks crisp and right up to date, though it's not as configurable as those in some rivals.

 The view of the instrument cluster is unhindered and you can adjust the steering wheel for height and reach.
-The seat also moves for height, unless you pick the base trim, but we noticed the front seats don't slide far enough back for taller drivers and passengers.
+The driver's seat also moves for height, unless you pick the base trim, but we noticed the front seats don't quite slide far enough back for some taller drivers and passengers.
+Still, they're nicely supportive and comfortable.

-With the seat set, the driver has good vision in all directions, including over the left shoulder.
-The Duster's square-set style also makes it easy to judge the car's corners when parking and all come with rear parking sensors included.
+With the seat set, the driver has good vision in all directions.
+The Duster's square-set style also makes it easy to judge the car's corners when parking and all versions come with rear parking sensors included.

 We're fans of the design style that Dacia has gone for with this Duster.
 The cabin carries through themes from the exterior, such as the Y-shape seen in the Dacia logo and headlights.
-We also like that there are still some physical buttons for the heater controls rather than directing this through the infotainment set-up.
+We also like that there are still some physical buttons for the heater controls rather than relying on the infotainment touchscreen controls.

-How well you perceive the Dacia Duster's quality will depend on where you are coming to this car from.
-Anyone choosing this Duster and is stepping out of the previous generation model will feel a noticeable improvement in fit, finish and feel.
+How well you perceive the Dacia Duster's quality will depend on your reference points.
+Compared to the previous generation model it's a noticeable improvement in fit, finish and feel.
 If, however, you've been tempted over from something like a Skoda, you might be a little disappointed.

 There's nothing to quibble about with the way the Duster's interior is put together.
 There are no creaks or rattles, or exposed screws or fixings.
-What you will sense when you touch them, or hear your fingers on them, are the plastics are hard and unyielding.
+However, the plastics are hard and unyielding.
 Where a Volkswagen or Skoda offers plenty of soft-touch materials, the Dacia sticks with simple, tough and plain plastics.
 It's in keeping with the car's nature and the blend of finishes is good, but it's an area where Dacia has room to do better.

-If you want a decent infotainment set-up in the Dacia Duster, you will be looking past the base trim that does without the 10.1-inch colour touchscreen.
+If you want a decent infotainment set-up in the Dacia Duster, you will be looking past the base trim that misses out on the 10.1-inch colour touchscreen found in other versions.

 The Journey model comes with six speakers instead of four plus an Arkamys 3D Sound System.
-Nice to have, but we'd trade that for a system that was a bit quicker to respond to our inputs when asked.
+It's nice to have, but we'd trade that for a system that was a bit quicker to respond to our inputs when asked.

 An often overlooked benefit of the raised ride height of SUVs like the Dacia Duster (rather than cars with SUV-like looks but hatch-like ride heights) is how easy it is to get in and out of the rear seats.
 Wide opening doors help here and the aperture is just big enough for adults to slot in without any contortions.